Misplaced Your Reading Glasses … Again?

 In October 2021, the FDA approved VUITY 1.25% (pilocarpine HCl ophthalmic solution), the first and only eye drop to treat presbyopia.
 The once-daily prescription eye drop improves near and intermediate vision without impacting distance for adults with age-related blurry near vision.
 The approval came after phase three clinical studies of the eye drops showed they worked in as little as 15 minutes and lasted for up to six hours.
 VUITY’s proprietary pHast technology formulation allows it to adjust the physiologic PH of the tear film in your eyes, allowing the pupil size to be reduced, improving near and intermediate vision while maintaining distance vision.

-The recommended dose for VUITY is one drop in each eye daily.
+The initial recommended dose for VUITY was one drop in each eye daily.
+With the recent FDA approval of twice-daily dosing, the duration of effect of VUITY may be extended for up to 9 hours.
 Still, there are additional precautions to take if you use other topical eye medications or contact lenses (it’s advised to wait five minutes between topical eye treatments and 10 minutes before putting contacts in).
 There were no serious adverse events in the clinical trials in any study participants, though mild side effects like headache and eye redness were infrequently reported.

 While VUITY does offer a new option to patients who suffer from mild to moderate presbyopia, it isn’t intended to act as a total replacement for your reading glasses.
 You should definitely talk to your eye care provider if the close-up vision is blurry and you think you might be a good candidate for VUITY, but keep your reading glasses handy in case you need them in addition to the eye drops.
 In addition, you must exercise caution when driving at night or performing hazardous activities in poor lighting.
 Moreover, do not drive or use machinery if the vision isn’t clear.